Wake Forest Reynolda Campus

 Wake Forest University, founded in 1834, is a distinguished institution of higher education located in Winston-Salem, North Carolina.
-It comprises an undergraduate college, a graduate school of arts and sciences, and the professional schools: the School of Law, the Wake Forest University School of Medicine, the Divinity School, and the Babcock Graduate School of Management.
-Total University enrollment is about 6,450 students.
+It comprises of an undergraduate college, a graduate school of arts and sciences, and several professional schools to include the School of Law, Wake Forest University School of Medicine, the Divinity School, and Babcock Graduate School of Management.

-The Reynolda campus of the university is situated on 340 acres which also includes Reynolda Gardens and Reynolda Village for shopping, restaurants, and other services in a beautiful setting.
-About a mile from the campus is the Graylyn International Conference Center, a 55-acre estate owned by the university.
+Reynolda campus is situated on 340 acres, which also includes Reynolda Gardens and Reynolda Village for shopping, restaurants, and other services.
+About a mile from the campus is the acclaimed Graylyn International Conference Center, a 55-acre estate owned by the university.

-Wake Forest offers a variety of participant and spectator sports for men and women.
-The university offers many activities including indoor and outdoor tennis, swimming, miles of jogging trails, and a state-of-the-art exercise center in the Benson and Miller University Centers.
-For spectators, Wake Forest plays a full schedule of Atlantic Coast Conference sports.
-Both JD and LLM students participate in a wide variety of intramural club sports on the campus such as soccer and flag football.
+For activities on and off campus, Wake Forest University has an active student union which organizes campus activities to include concerts, Tuesday trivia, movie nights and weekend outings.
+In addition there are a variety of sports activities to include tennis, swimming, miles of jogging trails, and two state-of-the-art exercise centers.
+For spectators, Wake Forest plays a full schedule of Atlantic Coast Conference sports and both JD and LL.M. students participate in a variety of intramural club sports such as soccer and flag football.

-View a map of Wake Forest University: Reynolda Campus Map.
+For a map of Wake Forest University visit the Reynolda Campus Map.